Get access to everything we publish when you sign up for Outside+.

-I ask myself that question EVERY TIME I put something in my mouth.
+I ask myself that question every time I put something in my mouth.
 It’s fine if every once in a while the answer isn’t “it’s helping me” but just remember to keep a good balance.
-Don’t underestimate the the health values of having the occasional pint of good ice-cream with great friends!
+Don’t underestimate the health values of having the occasional pint of good ice cream with great friends!

 3. Sugar Is Your Enemy